civicrm/civicrm-standalone/README.md

 In words:

 - Buildkit provides the `civibuild` command for creating local instances of CiviCRM.
+It includes instructions for fetching this repo.

 - Those instances include the `cv` command/tool, and have this repo as the project's webroot.

-- Code in this repo pulls in a branch of CiviCRM core.
+- The composer.json file in this repo pulls in the @artfulrobot fork/branch of CiviCRM core.

 - Separately, the [standalone users extension](https://lab.civicrm.org/extensions/standaloneusers/) is then installed on the instance in the normal way for extensions, to provide the access restrictions.